 If you’re working abroad, do you need to adapt your business style to boost your chances of professional success?
 Learn more about business etiquette around the world.

 You’ve secured your dream job in an exciting location abroad.
 You’ve got a fantastic new home.
 You’re making new friends, seeing the sights and settling in well, and have started working abroad in your new international career.
-What could possibly go wrong.
-As multinational, multicultural and multilingual organizations continue to expand with employees from all over the globe living and working in different cultures to their own, opportunities to commit social faux pas are rife!
+What could possibly go wrong?
+As multinational, multicultural, and multilingual organizations continue to expand with employees from all over the globe living and working in different cultures to their own, opportunities to commit social faux pas are rife!
+Even if you pursued a business degree abroad, no intercultural classroom training can fully prepare you for a diverse workplace.
 How do you navigate the differences in business etiquette from country to country?

 It’s no longer enough to say, “when in Rome, do as the Romans do.”
-Chances are that the people you work with aren’t actually from the country you’re living in, so the usual rules of local culture might not apply.
+Chances are that the people you work with aren’t actually from the country you’re living in.
+As a result, the usual rules of local culture might not apply.
+Make sure that you tread carefully, especially if you’re in a leadership position or you’ve moved abroad to become an entrepreneur.

 In some cultures, such as Australia, China, and Germany, it’s considered rude to keep someone waiting for a business meeting.